madara-tribe/ArcFace-Dual-Model-Classification/README.md

 # ArcFace-DualModel-Classification (Pytorch and tensorflow)

-ArcFace multi-classification system with Pytorch and tensorflow.
+ArcFace dual model classification with Pytorch and tensorflow.
-This is pytorch version ArcFace system classification with 2 model (ArcFace + meta-model).
+This repogitory is pytorch with 2 model (ArcFace + meta-model).

 <b>Dual model classification</b>